 Governing Law and Forum

 The laws of the State of New York govern this Notice.
 Any dispute relating to this Notice or your use of our website shall be resolved solely in the state or federal courts located in New York City.
-You consent and submit to the personal jurisdiction of such courts for the purposes of any such dispute or action and agree to waive trial by jury in any such dispute or action.
 If any provision of this Notice is held to be unenforceable, such provision will be reformed only to the extent necessary to make it enforceable.

 If you have any questions or comments about this Notice, you can email us at DataPrivacy@stblaw.com or write to us at Chief Information Officer, Simpson Thacher & Bartlett LLP, 425 Lexington Avenue, New York, New York 10017.